Denaturation (biochemistry): Common examples

-(Top) The protein albumin in the egg white undergoes denaturation and loss of solubility when the egg is cooked.
-(Bottom) Paperclips provide a visual analogy to help with the conceptualization of the denaturation process.

 When food is cooked, some of its proteins become denatured.
 This is why boiled eggs become hard and cooked meat becomes firm.

 A classic example of denaturing in proteins comes from egg whites, which are typically largely egg albumins in water.
 Fresh from the eggs, egg whites are transparent and liquid.
 Cooking the thermally unstable whites turns them opaque, forming an interconnected solid mass.
 The same transformation can be effected with a denaturing chemical.
 Pouring egg whites into a beaker of acetone will also turn egg whites translucent and solid.
 The skin that forms on curdled milk is another common example of denatured protein.
 The cold appetizer known as ceviche is prepared by chemically "cooking" raw fish and shellfish in an acidic citrus marinade, without heat.

 Protein denaturation

 Denatured proteins can exhibit a wide range of characteristics, from loss of solubility to protein aggregation.

-Functional proteins have four levels of structural organization: